Tell me if you can relate…

 PS – Inspired by Quentin’s journey to health?
 Get his favorite juice recipe in this blog featuring our first two videos together.
-I was 8 months pregnant when we shot them!
+I was pregnant with Annie when we shot them!

 Rebekah “Bex” Borucki, founder of BexLife.com and the Blissed In® wellness movement, is a mother-of-five, TV host, meditation guide, author, speaker, birth doula, fitness and yoga instructor, and popular social media personality.
 Her first book, You Have 4 Minutes to Change Your Life (Hay House 2017), is available now, wherever books are sold.